Ji-Hwan Bae Player Props: Pirates vs. Padres

 Ji-Hwan Bae At The Plate

-- Bae is hitting .242 with nine doubles, two home runs and 17 walks.
+- Bae is batting .239 with nine doubles, two home runs and 17 walks.

-- He has gone deep in two of 66 games played this season, and in 0.9% of his plate appearances.
+- Bae has reached base via a hit in 35 games this season (of 67 played), and had multiple hits in 12 of those games.

+- In 67 games played this season, he has gone deep in only two of them.

-- In 16.7% of his games this year, Bae has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in one contest.
+- Bae has had at least one RBI in 17.9% of his games this year (12 of 67), with two or more RBI six times (9.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.